R-Ahmadi01/Garbage-classification/README.md

         - **Layer 1**: Fully connected, 1024 units, ReLU activation, Dropout (0.5)
         - **Layer 2**: Fully connected, 512 units, ReLU activation, Dropout (0.5)
         - **Layer 3**: Fully connected, 128 units, ReLU activation
    - **Output Layer**: Fully connected layer with 4 units (one per class).

-**Dropout Regularization**: A dropout rate of 0.5 is applied in the hidden layers to reduce overfitting.
+- **Dropout Regularization**: A dropout rate of 0.5 is applied in the hidden layers to reduce overfitting.

 **Hyperparameters for Training**
 The training process is configured with the following hyperparameters to optimize learning and prevent overfitting:

 - **Optimizer**: We use the AdamW optimizer, with a two-part learning rate:
-   -**Classifier Parameters**: Learning rate of 0.001 -**Last Transformer Block in CLIP**: Learning rate of 1e-6 to fine-tune the last layer in the CLIP model carefully.
+   - **Classifier Parameters**: Learning rate of 0.001
+   - **Last Transformer Block in CLIP**: Learning rate of 1e-6 to fine-tune the last layer in the CLIP model carefully.
--**Learning Rate Scheduler**: A StepLR scheduler with `step_size=2` and `gamma=0.7`, reducing the learning rate every 2 epochs to promote stability as training progresses.
+- **Learning Rate Scheduler**: A StepLR scheduler with `step_size=2` and `gamma=0.7`, reducing the learning rate every 2 epochs to promote stability as training progresses.
--**Loss Function**: CrossEntropyLoss, suitable for multi-class classification.
+- **Loss Function**: CrossEntropyLoss, suitable for multi-class classification.
--**Batch Size**: 64 for training, validation, and testing.
+- **Batch Size**: 64 for training, validation, and testing.
--**Early Stopping**: Monitored on validation loss with a patience of 5 epochs to avoid overfitting.
+- **Early Stopping**: Monitored on validation loss with a patience of 5 epochs to avoid overfitting.
--**Epochs**: Training is set for a maximum of 20 epochs, though early stopping may halt training earlier if validation performance stabilizes.
+- **Epochs**: Training is set for a maximum of 20 epochs, though early stopping may halt training earlier if validation performance stabilizes.

 <p align="center">
  <img src="https://github.com/user-attachments/assets/e25fa132-8f6a-4606-a409-2a06330b93e1" alt="Model" width="720"/>